WesleyMime/Aluraflix-Quarkus/README.md

 docker compose up
 ```

+### Usage

+Once deployed, you can use the API and/or the Front-end to manage playlists and categories.

-If everything is working, the links to access are:
+The links to access are:
 - Front-end: http://localhost:8080
 - API: http://localhost